securityfirst/tent-content/contents_en/tools/pgp-for-windows/beginner/pgp-for-windows.md

 - GPG4Win
 - Mozilla Thunderbird
 - Enigmail
-**Computer requirements:** An internet connection, a computer running Mac OS X, an email account
+**Computer requirements:** An internet connection, a computer running Windows, an email account
 **Version used in this guide:**
 - Windows: Windows 7 Ultimate
 - Mozilla Thunderbird 24.6.0